 Until now, NZEBs has been constructed as prototype buildings, i.e. as unique designs with limited uptake of knowledge from previous examples, often equipped with costly installations and solutions.

 There is a crucial need to collect good NZEB examples with reasonable priced, efficient technical solution, comprehensive information and data on building activities.
 In this way, it will be possible to support the building sectors in the Nordic and Baltic countries to build NZEBs with energy efficient technical solutions.
 Additionally, it is important to investigate the technical solutions used in NZEBS in each country as it represents different boundary conditions for making NZEBs.
 It will not be possible to copy all solutions between countries, but it will obviously be possible to inspire across borders.
 To ease this process, a comparison of the national requirements using the same reference building in different climates and tools.

-- Establish a collection of examples of NZEBs in the five participating countries Denmark, Latvia, Estonia, Finland and Lithuania
+- Establish a collection of examples of NZEBs in the five countries Denmark, Estonia, Finland, Latvia and Lithuania

 - Develop a catalogue with technical solutions of NZEBs that can be recommended in each country

-- Compare energy performance by a calculation of a reference building, having in mind the different climate in the five countries, and then comparing with the European Commission’s recommendations for the NZEBs in different climates
+- Compare energy performance by calculation of a reference building taking the different climate in the five countries into account and comparing with the European Commission’s recommendations for NZEBs in different climates

 The project owner is Aalborg University (DK), and the partners are Tallinn University of Technology, Kaunas University (LT) of Technology, and Riga Technical University.
 So far, the project partners have had a start-up meeting, where the partners also decided upon a time-plan for the next year.